lilydjwg/search-and-view/README.rst

 Configuration
 -------------

-Use the ``AGV_EDITOR`` environmental variable to spefify your preferred editor for ``agv``.
+Use the ``RGV_EDITOR`` environmental variable to spefify your preferred editor for ``rgv``.
 It's taken as a shell command template string and the following is
 recognized:

 * ``$file``: The file path.